News and media frequently asked questions

 The safety of school children is important.
 The reduction of vehicle speeds on roads near schools at times when school children are present reduces the likelihood and severity of a crash.

-When deciding to install a school zone, it is essential to ensure the school zone is consistent with the requirements within our Traffic and Road Use Management manual.
+When deciding to install a school zone, it is essential to ensure the school zone is consistent with the requirements within our Queensland Road Safety Technical User Volumes (QRSTUV): Guide to Speed Management.

 This is to ensure that school zones are implemented consistently across the state.